 BIOS versions are subject to constant change and revision, therefore your computer's actual screens may appear slightly different from those pictured on these

 BIOS Settings Warning

 Incorrect settings can cause your system to malfunction.
-To correct mistakes, return to Setup and restore the Optimized Defaults with <F3>.
+To correct mistakes, return to BIOS and Load Optimized Defaults (press F9).